February 28, 2011

 Lalezari reported preliminary results from his group’s Phase I study (SB-728-0902) involving HIV-positive patients with “immune-discordant” responses to ARV therapy—undetectable viral loads but limited CD4 gains despite several years of treatment.
 Thus far, the study has treated six immune-discordant patients, most of whom had been living with HIV for at least 20 years and had CD4s hovering between 200 and 500 despite several years of ARV therapy.

-Lalezari also reported that, after the treated cells were expanded in the lab, approximately 26 percent of the cells transplanted back into the patient were successfully modified.
+Lalezari also reported that, after the treated cells were multiplied in the lab, approximately 26 percent of the cells transplanted back into the patient were successfully modified.
+In other words, approximately one quarter of the 10 billion and 20 billion cells infused after treatment and reproduction in the laboratory were likely resistant to HIV.

 Thus far, transplantation has been well tolerated.
 No serious adverse events were reported after the gene-modified cells were infused.
 While there were several incidences of drug-related side effects—including chills, fever, headache, sweats, dizziness, fatigue and a short-lived “garlic” body odor (likely due to one of the compounds used to freeze the cells before transplanting)—all adverse events were easily managed.
 In addition, Lalezari’s group documented no laboratory abnormalities.

 The modified cells were successfully engrafted in all patients and persisted in five subjects.
-Fourteen days after the transplant, SB-728-T-treated CD4 cells made up 1 percent to 6 percent of the cells in the blood of these five patients, appreciable numbers that remained consistent throughout the duration of the study.
+Fourteen days after the transplant, SB-728-T-treated CD4 cells made up 1 percent to 6 percent of the cells in the blood of these five patients, appreciable numbers that remained consistent through at least 90 days in the study.
 These five patients also experienced significant increases in their CD4 cell counts—average gains of 200 CD4s were reported—in the weeks and months following their transplants.
+One patient, followed for nearly a year, has had a 300 CD4 cell count gain over his pre-treatment level.

 In addition, five of the six subjects also exhibited sustained improvements in their CD4:CD8 cell ratio, an indicator of immunologic health that is infrequently documented in ARV therapy clinical trials.

-The modified cells also took up residence in rectal tissue—a major reservoir of virus in the body—suggesting, as predicted, that the cells were remaining impervious to HIV infection and were continuing to expand.
+The modified cells also took up residence in rectal tissue—a major reservoir of virus in the body—suggesting, as predicted, that the cells were proliferating and remaining impervious to HIV infection.

 "These data represent the beginning of a new hope for HIV therapy," said Lalezari.
 "This approach aims to provide a protected reservoir of HIV-resistant CD4 cells that are available to fight infections, including the virus.
 I look forward to completing the follow-up of this initial study and to working with Sangamo as it expands these studies to include the full range of HIV-infected populations."